burzum/cakephp-file-storage/Docs/Documentation/Installation.md

 	git clone git://github.com/burzum/FileStorage.git

 It is **not** recommended to just clone it but instead setting it up as submodule.

+If you're not using your own autoloader you'll have to enable bootstrap for the FileStorage plugin.
+The bootstrap file will register Gaufrette with the SPL classloader.

+	CakePlugin::load('FileStorage', array('bootstrap' => true));

 Using Composer
 --------------